KhayaDillon/yahyal0v3.github.io/_posts/2018-02-12-sinatra_portfolio_project.markdown

 After set up, I worked on the database next by creating migrations.
 A user needed to have a username, password, and could have many pets.
 A pet needed to a name, birthdate, physical characteristics, and of course, belong to a user.
 After migrations, then models, one by one, I created application controller methods and their corresponding views.
 For a type of characteristic that had a limited selection, for example, animal classes (mammal, bird, fish, reptile, amphibian, bug), I created radio buttons with the different options instead of a text boxes.

 Most of the problems I ran into were from missing syntax and improper spelling.
 For example, accidentally writing "<%=ruby code here>" instead of "<%=ruby code here%>".
-I also had problems with using the patch HTTP verb to create an edit action. i ended up haing to use the post HTTP varb, and am still unsure why it did not work.
+I also had problems with using the patch HTTP verb to create an edit action.
+I ended up having to use the post HTTP verb, and am still unsure why it did not work.